Donate

 • 24/7 bi-lingual support with manager on site at all times

-• Private access to our 5-storey tower at our Palazzo Persiane (on sign-up basis) for spectacular morning and evening views
+• Private access to a five-story tower at our Palazzo Persianne (on sign-up basis) for spectacular morning and evening views

 • Departure service/airport assistance at airport

-• Unless otherwise specified, single occupancy accommodation is provided in rooms with a view of the Tiber Valley that includes sink and vanity.
-Rooms are with shared bath on each level (3 rooms per bath) in our 14th century convent building, The Asilo.
-Apartments, rooms with private bath and AC, double rooms, group or villa accommodations are available for couples, business associates/ friends, or groups for an additional fee
+• Unless otherwise specified, single occupancy accommodation is provided in our Asilo building, a 14th c. convent.
+All rooms have a beautiful view of the Tiber Valley Rooms in the Asilo building are shared bath (2-3 rooms per bath), but have a sink and vanity inside each room.
+(Rooms with private bath and AC, double rooms, apartments in the village, as well as group or villa accommodations are available for an additional fee)

 • Weekly housekeeping service with change of towels and linens